Where and how to sell my motorhome: The ultimate guide

 Be sure you are aware of all the risks and have guarantees in writing for issues such as how long the dealer can hold your money once the motorhome is sold, how much negotiating room there is in the price, what the dealer's commission is, etc. We recommend that ownership of the motorhome remains with you, not the dealer, until the sale is complete.

 The advantage is that you can get a better price than by part-exchanging and that the broker will actively look for a buyer.
-The disadvantage is that you don’t get paid straight away and that the motorhome can be sat with the broker for months.
+The disadvantage is that you don't get paid straight away and that the motorhome can be sat with the broker for months.
 There is also the issue that fraudsters will often pose as brokers and simply make off with your motorhome, never to be seen again.
 For this reason you should only use a broker which has a specific address where motorhomes are on display, or one that you have been recommended as genuine.
+It's also worth checking any terms and conditions of sale as, if you go on to sell the vehicle another way, the broker may still expect a fee.

 The alternative to these channels is to sell a motorhome or campervan yourself, which has the advantage that you can get more money for it, and that you can continue to use it while looking for a buyer.

-You can place an advert in your local paper or shop window but you are less likely to get many valuable enquiries, or place an advert in MMM, a specialist magazines that is read by those interested in motorhomes, so your advert has a greater chance of being seen by someone with a genuine interest.
+You can place an advert in your local paper or shop window but you are less likely to get many valuable enquiries, or place an advert in MMM, a specialist magazine that is read by those interested in motorhomes, so your advert has a greater chance of being seen by someone with a genuine interest.

 You can also take out online adverts, such as in our Motorhomes for Sale section.
 This is one of the best routes to sell, as most research is done online now and so you can potentially reach millions of buyers for a small cost.
 You will need to provide pictures, a description and a price and, of course, handle all the enquiries.
 Click here to place an advert in our Motorhomes for Sale section.